 3. “Normal” moles are consistent in color; irregular moles may present a variety of colors such as black, brown, tan, red and white.

-4. A mole that is larger than 1/4 inch in diameter could be considered atypical.
+4. A mole that has a diameter larger than 1/4 inch in diameter could be considered atypical.

-5. Irregular moles are known to change in size and shape and can be itchy or tender to the touch.
+5. Irregular moles are known to enlarge in size and change shape and can be itchy or tender to the touch.